Politician, ex-codebreaker Baroness Trumpington dies at 96

 Photo: PA, AP

+This April 13, 2010 image made available on Tuesday, Nov.
+27, 2018 shows British politician Jean Barker, better known by her title Baroness Trumpington, at the House of Commons, in London.
+Her son Adam Barker says she died Monday in her sleep at the age of 96.
+(House of Commons/PA via AP) less

+This April 13, 2010 image made available on Tuesday, Nov.
+27, 2018 shows British politician Jean Barker, better known by her title Baroness Trumpington, at the House of Commons, in London.
+Her son Adam Barker ... more

-LONDON (AP) — British socialite, codebreaker, politician and bon vivant Jean Baker — better known by her title, Baroness Trumpington — has died.
+LONDON (AP) — British socialite, codebreaker, politician and bon vivant Jean Barker — better known by her title, Baroness Trumpington — has died.
 She was 96.

-Born into a wealthy family, Baker served in naval intelligence at the Bletchley Park codebreaking center during World War II.
+Born into a wealthy family, Barker served in naval intelligence at the Bletchley Park codebreaking center during World War II.

 She later became mayor of Cambridge and entered the House of Lords in 1980.
 She served as a whip and minister in 1980s and 90s Conservative governments.

-Note: This story has been corrected to give the surname as Barker, not Baker.